Notifications

 }

-For more details on Glue42 Window placement, see the "placement" property in the application.json schema.
+For more details on Glue42 Window placement, see the Developers > Configuration > Application > Placement section.

 Hooks